-Richard Newman, Colonial & Early American Horologist and Chair of the NAWCC Board of Directors.
-Newman has lectured in the U.S. and abroad, written over 20 articles on early clocks and watches for the Clock & Watch Bulletin and other international publications, and hosts a website on Colonial and Early American watch makers, www.colonialwatches.com, to promote research and education.
+Richard Newman, Colonial & Early American Horologist and Past Chair of the NAWCC Board of Directors.
+Newman has lectured in the U.S. and abroad, written over 20 articles on early clocks and watches for the Watch & Clock Bulletin and other international publications, and hosts a website on Colonial and Early American watch makers, www.colonialwatches.com, to promote research and education.

 FRANK HOHMANN III